jstemerdink/EPi.Libraries.Aspects/README.md

 * Add the attributes for the desired aspect to your method, class or assembly.
 * Build the solution.

-## NOTE

-CI does not play nice with ‘Enable NuGet Package Restore’.
-I have not included the downloaded packages, only the packages.config.
-So if you are downoading the project and want to build it locally, you will need to enable ‘Enable NuGet Package Restore’ yourself.

 ## PostSharp

 [PostSharp](http://www.postsharp.net/) has generously provided a license for this project.
 So there will be no need to install PostSharp yourself, the package is ofcourse still needed.